 What is lebrikizumab?

 The US Food and Drug Administration (FDA) granted lebrikizumab Fast Track designation for atopic dermatitis (AD) in Dec 2019.
-In July 2022, there were one phase II and eight phase III clinical trials assessing the use of lebrikizumab in moderate to severe AD, with expected submission for approval in 2023 in the United States and the European Union.
+In July 2022, there were one phase II and eight phase III clinical trials assessing the use of lebrikizumab in moderate to severe AD, with expected submission for FDA approval in 2023 in the United States, and European medicines agency (EMA) approval in the European Union.

 Lebrikizumab has shown promising efficacy and a favourable safety profile in moderate to severe AD, including pruritus improvement as early as two days after commencing treatment.